 The courses, grades, and academic credits completed through Penn Summer will appear on an official University of Pennsylvania transcript.
 A transcript from Penn Summer will read School of Arts and Sciences.
 Students should be able to apply credits earned at Penn at academic institutions around the world.

-Most Penn courses are worth 1 credit unit (CU) which translates into 3 credit hours at most other institutions.
+Most Penn courses are worth 1 credit unit (CU) which translates into 3 or 4 credit hours at most other institutions.
 Some sciences courses count as 1.5 CUs due to the rigorous lab component.
 Summer also offers 2 CU—or double credit—intensive foreign language courses.
 Students may request an official copy of their Penn transcript through the Registrar’s Office.

 Life at Penn during the summer means a chance to experience all that Penn offers, both in the classroom and across our urban campus.
 Penn’s 279-acre campus is alive and bursting with energy.
 The small total student population provides the chance to experience all that Penn has to offer in a more direct and personal way.